-David Satter’s first book was Age of Delirium: the Decline and Fall of the Soviet Union, which was published in 1996.
+Satter’s first book was Age of Delirium: the Decline and Fall of the Soviet Union, which was published in 1996.
 He later made a documentary film on the basis of this book which won the 2013 Van Gogh Grand Jury Prize at the Amsterdam Film Festival.
-In addition, David Satter has written three other books about Russia, Darkness at Dawn: the Rise of the Russian Criminal State (2003), It Was a Long Time Ago and It Never Happened Anyway: Russia and the Communist Past (2011), and The Less You Know, the Better You Sleep: Russia’s Road to Terror and Dictatorship under Yeltsin and Putin.
+In addition, David Satter has written four other books about Russia: Darkness at Dawn: the Rise of the Russian Criminal State (2003); It Was a Long Time Ago and It Never Happened Anyway: Russia and the Communist Past (2011); The Less You Know, the Better You Sleep: Russia’s Road to Terror and Dictatorship under Yeltsin and Putin (2016); and, most recently, Never Speak to Strangers and Other Writing from Russia and the Soviet Union.
 His books have been translated into eight languages.

-He also has testified on Russia before the Senate Foreign Relations Committee, the House Committee on Foreign Affairs, The Commission on Security and Cooperation in Europe, and the House Committee on Financial Services.
+Satter has also testified on Russia before the Senate Foreign Relations Committee, the House Committee on Foreign Affairs, The Commission on Security and Cooperation in Europe, and the House Committee on Financial Services.